TYPO3-Documentation/t3docs-screenshots/README.rst

    ddev delete -yO

-Screenshots Runner
+Screenshots runner
 ==================

-The runner scans the sub folders of ``public/t3docs``, processes the ``public/t3docs/*/screenshots.json`` files and creates the screenshots in ``public/t3docs-generated/actual/*/`` where they get further processed by the Screenshots Manager.
+The runner scans the sub folders of ``public/t3docs``, processes the ``public/t3docs/*/screenshots.json`` files and creates the screenshots in ``public/t3docs-generated/actual/*/`` where they get further processed by the screenshots manager.

 Folders in ``public/t3docs``
 ----------------------------